02 Dec Bristol to Generate 75% Of Its Power from Solar Energy

 Bristol voters approved installing the solar system last March during an open town meeting.
 Hall believes the project received significant support because of the projected cost savings and many residents are very supportive of the environmental benefits.
 The solar system is now providing solar electricity to eight of the towns electric meters and will produce an estimated 75% of Bristol’s power each year.

 The solar panels are located on what was previously vacant land with no future plans.
 “At Sundog Solar, we like to install solar systems on land with few possibilities for beneficial use,” explains Chuck Piper, co-owner of Sundog Solar.
-“This project site isn’t tillable and didn’t have potential for building expansion.”
+“This project site isn’t tillable and didn’t have the potential for building expansion.”

 The solar system was installed through a Power Purchase Agreement between Sundog Solar and the Town of Bristol.
 This is an attractive arrangement for municipalities, schools, and non-profit organizations to go solar with no money down.
 Sundog Solar also assumes responsibility for maintaining and repairing the system as long as it owns the system.